ModischFabrications/CutSolver/README.md

 `docker run [--rm -it] -p80:80 modischfabrications/cutsolver:latest`.

-Note: Replace `latest` with a version number if you depend on this interface, I can guarantee you that the interface will change randomly however I think is best at that moment.
+Note: Replace `latest` with a version number if you depend on this interface, I can guarantee you that the interface will change randomly.
+It's not like I know what I'm doing, it's more like a learning curve.

 ### Local build
 1. Build and start this image using `docker-compose up`